TGV: Rolling stock

-All TGV trains have two power cars, one on each end.
+All TGV trains are top and tailed with two locomotive-style power cars, one at each end, while traction equipment is concentrated in the end cars rather than distributed through the passenger coaches as in many electric multiple units.
 Between those power cars are a set of semi-permanently coupled articulated un-powered coaches.
 Cars are connected with Jacobs bogies, a single bogie shared between the ends of two coaches.
 The only exception are the end cars, which have a standalone bogie on the side closest to the power car, which is often motorized.
 Power cars also have two bogies.
+SNCF describes the articulated arrangement, in which two carriages share a bogie, as one of the TGV prototype programme's key innovations.

 Trains can be lengthened by coupling two TGVs, using couplers hidden in the noses of the power cars.

 The articulated design is advantageous during a derailment, as the passenger carriages are more likely to stay upright and in line with the track.
 Normal trains could split at couplings and jackknife, as seen in the Eschede train disaster.
 A disadvantage is that it is difficult to split sets of carriages.
 While power cars can be removed from trains by standard uncoupling procedures, specialized equipment is needed to split carriages, by lifting up cars off a bogie.
 Once uncoupled, one of the carriage ends is left without support, so a specialized frame is required.

 SNCF prefers to use power cars instead of electric multiple units because it allows for less electrical equipment.

-There are six types of TGV equipment in use, all built by Alstom:
+The principal SNCF TGV equipment families built by Alstom include: